barrett-eb/eventbrite-sdk-javascript/docs/README.md

 You can configure the SDK object with the following properties:

 *   `token` - The Eventbrite [OAuth token](https://www.eventbrite.com/developer/v3/api_overview/authentication/#ebapi-getting-a-token)
-*   `baseUrl` - The base URL prepending to endpoints when making API requests (defaults to `'https://www.eventbriteapi.com/v3'`).
+*   `baseApiUrl` - The base API URL prepending to endpoints when making API requests (defaults to `'https://www.eventbriteapi.com/v3'`).
 So when using the `'/users/me/'` endpoint, a request would be made to `https://www.eventbriteapi.com/v3/users/me/`. _NOTE: You probably will not need to use this property._
+*   `baseUrl` - The base URL for Eventbrite.
+This is used for authentication. _NOTE: You probably will not need to use this property._

 From then on, you can use `sdk` to make API requests.